VMoM/VMoM/README.md

 #### Me, myself and I

-- 🧑‍🎓 Working student at Telecom Nancy and a STMicroelectronics' dev team
+- 🧑‍🎓 Apprentice studying at Telecom Nancy and working in a dev team at STMicroelectronics.
-- 🌱 Currently learning how to survive the engineering school's mathematics courses
+- 🌱 Currently learning about clean code and modern Python tools.
-- 🐍 Python enthusiast
+- 🐍 Python enthusiast.
-- ❤️ I love application development, chilling with people, parties and mountain sports
+- ❤️ I love application development, chilling with people, parties and mountain sports.
-- 🥸 I usually create bugs and sometimes cool stuffs
+- 🥸 I usually create bugs and sometimes cool stuffs.
-- 📫 How to reach me: text me at `le-chartreux-vertATprotonmailDOTcom` (replace `AT` with `@` and `DOT` with `.`)
+- 📫 How to reach me: text me at `le-chartreux-vertATprotonmailDOTcom` (replace `AT` with `@` and `DOT` with `.`).
-- 🏖 Fun fact: pythons live above the sea level
+- 🏖 Fun fact: pythons live above the sea level.